 - Fine Sand: I find mine in a craft store or you can buy terrarium sand right on amazon and be sand slime ready

-- As I have explained in other slime recipes, making slime isn’t an exact science, but understanding the basics can get you on the road of a good base and you can adjust it easily to make your perfect slime.
-This is not a fluffy sand slime, but a sticky stringy sand slime.
+As I have explained in other slime recipes, making slime isn’t an exact science, but understanding the basics can get you on the road of a good base and you can adjust it easily to make your perfect slime.
+This is not a fluffy sand slime, if you want that, go to How to make Fluffy Slime here, but a sticky stringy sand slime.
 Because all slimes take a lot of glue, I suggest getting the gallon glue and I mean it.
 I start with about 2 cups of glue per color so its nice and thick.
 Then add your colorant.
 The Wilton’s colorant makes it super bright and after testing hoards of food dyes, while it cost more than some, I have found it works the best.
 In this sand slime, I used pink to start and also added pink fine sand.

 See how slime is made in this helpful video